The Montessori Method of education is a unique and playful approach to imparting holistic education to developing children.

 Montessori toys should be:

 Based on Montessori Principles the Toys should be made from naturally sourced materials like wood, bamboo, steel, glass, and cotton.

-Traditional toys help the child provide children with specific direction with only one possible outcome, on the other hand, Montessori toys unlike other toys have multiple outcomes that a child is able to discover these outcomes through trial and error.
+Traditional toys help the child provide children with specific directions with only one possible outcome, on the other hand, Montessori toys unlike other toys have multiple outcomes that a child is able to discover these outcomes through trial and error.

 It can be confusing to choose Montessori toys for their playrooms.
-Parents Should be aware of the basic characteristics of the Montessori toys before they choose the right toys for their children.
+Parents Should be aware of the basic characteristics of Montessori toys before they choose the right toys for their children.

 Characteristics of Montessori Toys:

 The Montessori toys just like other Montessori Materials are developed based on key Montessori Principles.